What is Foiling in Printing?

 What Foiling Colours Are Available?

-Print foiling is available in a range of different colours, from classic gold and silver to red, blue, green and even copper and rose gold.
-We currently offer the ever-popular gold, copper and silver as well as festive red and green – but watch this space for new arrivals!
+Print foiling is available in a range of different colours, from classic gold and silver to red, blue, green and even copper and holographic.
+We currently offer the ever-popular gold, copper and silver as well as festive red and green, bright blue and holographic – but watch this space for new arrivals!

 What Are the Benefits of Print Foiling?